 The usual length of treatment for adults ranges from 18 months to three years.
 Therapies like jaw massage or stretching, neck stretching, and stress-reduction activities can bring about some alleviation immediately.
 Unfortunately, it can take weeks or even months to fully realize the full advantages of therapy.

 Does TMJ ever fully heal?

-TMJ problem is not life threatening, but if left untreated, it can cause substantial strain and discomfort.
-It may even spark the development of conditions like anxiety and depression due to the chronic pain.
+TMJ problem is not life-threatening, but if left untreated, they can cause substantial strain and discomfort.
+It may even spark the development of conditions like anxiety and depression due to chronic pain.

 Is TMJ surgery painful?

 You’ll typically feel jaw pain, tenderness, swelling, and bruising after TMJ surgery.
 For the first day following surgery, apply cold packs to the face for no longer than 20 minutes at a time.
 When you’re sleeping, raise your head with two or three pillows to reduce swelling.